Lapin0t/phd-manuscript/main/02_games.typ

 Since @lem-iter-giter links any strong fixed point of $f$ with the usual unguarded iteration $itree.iter_f$, we already know that for an eventually guarded equation $f$,
 $itree.eviter_f itree.weq itree.iter_f$.
-As such this concludes our study of eventually guarded iteration.
+This concludes our study of eventually
+guarded iteration.
 In fact, @thm-eviter-fix is the crucial building block that our correctness proof of OGS will rest upon, and it concludes this chapter.